Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Abstract

 \section{Abstract}

-We study broadcasting on multiple access channels with dynamic packet arrivals and jamming.
-The communication environments is represented by adversarial models which specify constraints on packet arrivals and jamming.
+We study broadcasting in multiple access channels with dynamic packet arrivals and jamming.
+Communication environments are represented by adversarial models that specify constraints on packet arrivals and jamming.
 We consider deterministic distributed broadcast algorithms and give upper bounds on the worst-case packet latency and the number of queued packets in relation to the parameters defining adversaries.
-Packet arrivals are determined by the rate of injections and number of packets that can arrive in one round.
-Jamming is constrained by the rate with which the adversary can jam rounds and by the number of consecutive rounds that can be jammed.
+Packet arrivals are determined by a rate of injections and a number of packets that can be generated in one round.
+Jamming is constrained by a rate with which an adversary can jam rounds and by a number of consecutive rounds that can be jammed.